 - Can I request that GovLoop speak at my conference/agency/event?

 - Are there sponsorship or advertising opportunities with GovLoop?

 Yes!
 GovLoop provides a range of training opportunities for folks in government.

 - We host over 30+ free online trainings a year.
 You can find upcoming and archived trainings at our training page.
 Last year, over 20,000+ government individuals took our free training.
-Some of our trainings offer CPEs as part of them.
+Some of our trainings offer CPEs upon completion.

 - We also help government agencies with developing innovative training approaches from converting in-person trainings to online, social learning approaches, and virtual conferences.
-Contact Andrew Krzmarzick for more information.
+Download our Virtual Learning Toolkit and/or contact Andrew Krzmarzick for more information.

 Back to Resources

 Yes!
 GovLoop employees including our founder Steve Ressler have spoken at 200+ conferences/events over the last few years on topics ranging from innovation in government, social media virtual learning, and more.
 More information can be found on our Press Kit.

 Yes, there are areas of the site set aside for advertising and sponsorship.
 Please read our guidelines for advertising here, as the primary purpose of the site is to share knowledge, solve problems, and make connections.
 If you are interested in participating in GovLoop’s Partner Program, contact Doug Mashkuri.